antrea-io/antrea/docs/ovs-pipeline.md

 Node.
 They received IP addresses 10.10.1.2 and 10.10.1.3 from the Antrea CNI, so you will see these addresses show up in the OVS flows.

-## Antrea NetworkPolicy CRD Implementation
+## Antrea-native Policies Implementation

-In addition to the above tables created for K8s NetworkPolicy, Antrea creates additional dedicated tables to support the [Antrea NetworkPolicy CRDs](antrea-network-policy.md) ([AntreaPolicyEgressRuleTables] and [AntreaPolicyIngressRuleTables]).
+In addition to the above tables created for K8s NetworkPolicy, Antrea creates additional dedicated tables to support the [Antrea-native policies](antrea-network-policy.md) ([AntreaPolicyEgressRuleTables] and [AntreaPolicyIngressRuleTables]).

 Consider the following Antrea ClusterNetworkPolicy (ACNP) in the Application tier as an